build-on-aws/content/posts/building-a-multi-region-serverless-iot-system/index.md

 aws iot register-ca-certificate --allow-auto-registration  --ca-certificate file://myCA/intermediateCA/certs/ca_intermediate.crt --certificate-mode SNI_ONLY --set-as-active --region us-west-2
 ```

 It is also possible to do the registration using the console.
-Navigate to the IoT Console and select security.
+Navigate to the IoT Console, and select Security.
 When using the console the `SNI_ONLY` mode is called `Multi-account`, this is the same as `SNI_ONLY`, the graphical interface just calls it something different.
 Upload the `ca_intermediate.crt` file, that we created in the steps when creating certificates.

 ![Image showing the IoT Core domain configuration.](images/register-ca-cert-iot-core.png)

 As usual, we can also do this using the `CLI`

-To be able to invoke an AWS StepFunction when a certificate is registered we must enable [IoT Core Events](https://docs.aws.amazon.com/iot/latest/developerguide/iot-events.html).
+To be able to invoke an AWS StepFunction when a certificate is registered, we must enable [IoT Core Events](https://docs.aws.amazon.com/iot/latest/developerguide/iot-events.html).
 These events will be posted onto a reserved AWS topic, `$aws/events/xyz` that we then can create a rule for.
-The events for registered certificates can ONLY be enabled using the `CLI` this option is not available in the console.
-To enable the events we need we run the commands.
+The events for registered certificates can ONLY be enabled using the `CLI` as this option is not available in the console.
+To enable the events, we need to run the commands.

 ```bash
 ## Enable in eu-west-1